SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ### Step 6.3b - The main body of the Kyma Function `updateorderstatus`

-As we have all configuration in place we can start with the implementatin of the Kyma Function.
+As we have all configuration in place we can start with the implementation of the Kyma Function.
 We first build the body of the function sketching the process flow and then implement the details:

 - First cleanup the function body and add the `async` keyword to the function